Volumes Manager Command

 Volumes Tab

 You can create and store as many volume calculations in the project as needed.
 Each volume that is computed creates a Result in the Result Tab.
 Within a Volume Calculation, you can compute as many Volume Results as needed over time i.e. if surfaces are changing or being updated weekly, you can use the same volume calculation with either the same (but updated surfaces) and the same (but updated Boundary Group) or with different Surfaces and or Boundary Group.
+This is especially useful when running the progress volume option.

 A single volume calculation will generate a single set of results tables in the graphics view which will be updated with each new result that you generate.
 The tables are drawn on a user defined layer, each boundary has its own result table and a master table is drawn at a defined location that summarizes the results for all boundaries used in the calculations.
 If you require multiple result tables - one for each result calculation, you can generate the master results table for any result computation from the Results Tab.